realTristan/hermes/README.md

 	// Important Variables
 	var (
 		cache        *Hermes.Cache   = Hermes.InitCache()
-		maxKeys      int             = 10 // -1 for no limit
+		maxWords      int             = 10 // -1 for no limit
 		maxSizeBytes int             = -1 // -1 for no limit

 		// The keys you want to search through in the FTS